How to perform well in a telephone or Skype interview

 - Turn off any other programs running on your computer – you don’t want to be distracted by an email suddenly popping up while you are speaking.

 - Look at the camera so it looks like you are talking directly to the employer and smile!
+Make sure the webcam aligns on your face and shoulders.
+Sit up straight with a good posture rather than slouching.

 - Speak clearly into the microphone.
 Avoid speaking at the same time as other people as this can make it difficult to hear what is being said on Skype, so you must to allow people to finish speaking to avoid missing information.